markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 We will show you how to do so using CircleCI.
 We will show you how to set it up and how to configure it.

-You will also learn how to publish your models using Jim Fury a tool that is used in the industry and
+You will also learn how to publish your models using Jim Fury a tool that is used in the industry and you will also learn how to test your continuous integration continuous deployment pipeline

-you will also learn how to test your continuous integration continuous deployment pipeline in Section
+## Selection

-9.
+in Section 9.

 You will learn about the importance of testing and how to set up differential tests for your machine